V-Squared/v2-How-to-DIY-Mini-PC/README.md

 This Article series provides deeper knowledge to assist in making choices which parts you want to use in your new DIY Computer.
 To answer the question which parts are best for you.

+# Part of the ViPC Project
+ViPC are a set of open source projects to to create and publish Know How to help you to either build yourself or to buy a modular, upgradeable Mini or All-In-One Computer, made from Desktop parts.
+For more information → [ViPC Community Project](https://github.com/V-Squared/v2-How-to-DIY-Mini-PC/wiki/ViPC-Community-Project)

-# List of Know How Articles
+# List of Know How Articles to choose the right parts for your PC
 ## How to choose the ...
 - [Motherboard](../../wiki/How-to-choose-the-Motherboard)
 - [CPU](../../wiki/How-to-choose-the-right-CPU)